ShubhadeepSadhukhan1993/fastSF/README.md

 	`make install`

 * [`H5SI`](https://github.com/anandogc/h5si)(Version 1.1.1) -
 This library is used for simplifying the input-output operations of `HDF5`.
 Download `H5SI` from [here](https://github.com/anandogc/h5si).
 After downloading the zip file, extract it and change to `h5si-master/trunk`.
-Once there, enter the following (note that [CMake](https://cmake.org) needs to be installed):
+Important: Please ensure that [CMake](https://cmake.org) is installed in your system.
+Enter the following:

 	`CXX=mpicxx cmake . -DCMAKE_INSTALL_PREFIX=$HOME/local`